Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of forced simulations

 \section{Emulation of forced simulations}

-We now evaluate if the emulator can reproduce the climate model output distribution in a climate change scenario, when an anthropogenic greenhouse gas forcing is applied.
+We now evaluate if the emulator can reproduce the climate model output distribution in a climate change scenario forced with anthropogenic greenhouse gas emissions.
 The goal is to assess how well it performs when $\Delta T_t \neq 0$.
+An emulator is again trained for each ESM on the piControl, historical, SSP1-2.6, and SSP5-8.5 runs

 Because emulators are intended to explore alternative emission pathways not run by climate models, we evaluate them on scenarios that were excluded from the training set for this purpose.
 We choose SSP2-4.5, an intermediate scenario with emission peaking by mid-century, and SSP3-7.0, a high-emission scenario with fragmented climate policies because of regional rivalry.
 These two scenarios lie between the strong mitigation and very high forcing trajectories used for training, and therefore test the emulator’s skill at projecting within the range of ScenarioMIP forcings.
-The emulator is an interpolation algorithm and is not expected to have skill in extrapolating beyond that range.
+The emulator is an interpolation algorithm and is not expected to have skill in extrapolating beyond the training range.

 For each prediction scenario, we generate a large ensemble of emulated climates conditioned on the GMST time series.
-At a given time $t = (\text{year, month})$, the large ensemble is generated by computing the GMST anomaly $\Delta T_t$ from the reference climate model output, and then drawing $x_t \sim q(x \mid \Delta T_t)$ 50 times.
+At a given time $t = (\text{year, month})$, the large ensemble is generated by computing the GMST anomaly $\Delta T_t$ from the reference climate model output, and then sampling from $q(x \mid \Delta T_t)$ 50 times.